psutedja/januaryEffect/README.md

 # januaryEffect
-My Python Repository for January Effect
+My Python Repository for January Effect as discussed in the blog